Itadaki Zen, WC1X 9BJ

-Kake's verdict: I enjoyed my lunch visit here more than my evening visit, and I'm not entirely sure why; perhaps it's simply because there was a year between them and the chefs have settled in a bit better now.
+Kake's verdict: I enjoyed my lunch visits here more than my evening visit, and I'm not entirely sure why; perhaps it's simply because my evening visit was relatively soon after it first opened and the chefs have settled in a bit better now.
 The fact that everything is vegan is useful, and the prices are reasonable, so I'd come here again if I needed a quick bite to eat on my own in the area or if one of my vegan friends fancied Japanese food.

-Accessibility: A step up to get in.
+Accessibility: A large step to get in.
 Toilets are down a flight of stairs with a bend in the middle and no handrail for most of the way.

 - Time Out review